 As I posted here, watching these films helped me out of a writer's block I had been going through.
 I experienced an unusual sensation watching Kurosawa, unlike any I'd ever experienced with most other filmmakers: the feeling of being carried along in a magnificent story, while at the same time being aware of how the auteur's distinctive imprint is conspicuously apparent in the storytelling.

 Kurosawa’s use of the wipe fascinated me from the start.
 It was a big part of that “distinctive imprint” that seemed to make the films so unique.

 So I’ve been studying these films for nearly ten years.
-They continue to inspire me, and to that end I have made literal (or near-literal) transcriptions of each film for my own edification and amusement.
-I post them here to share with the like-minded Kurosawa fanatic.
+They continue to inspire me, and to that end I have made literal (or near-literal) transcriptions of the first ten films and "review"-type posts for 28 of the 30 films, for my own edification and amusement, hoping of course to introduce his genius to newcomers and share with the like-minded Kurosawa fanatic.

 Akira Kurosawa (1910-1998) directed 30 films between 1943 and 1993 -- 17 gendai-mono (modern dramas) and 13 jidai-geki (period films).
 All of them can be considered shakai-mono (films with “social” themes)...

 The list is color-coded per the above two genre distinctions, and the films in which Toshiro Mifune and Takashi Shimura appear are marked [TM] (16 films) and [TS] (21 films).

 - Sugata sanshiro (Judo Saga) (1943) [TS] (Review)

 - Ichiban utsukushiku (The Most Beautiful) (1944) [TS] (Review)